 There are several unique aspects to Los Angeles Capital's Active Extension strategy.
 First, the opportunity set is generally limited to the benchmark constituents to better control active risk.
 Both the portfolio construction and implementation process are managed dynamically to limit unwanted risk during periods of higher uncertainty.
 The portfolio's risk budget expands slightly when return opportunities improve but contracts as the market conditions become more volatile and the pricing of risk factors becomes less clear.

-Los Angeles Capital has been managing active extension strategies since 2006 with more than $1.1 billion* under management and a superior track record.
-The objective of the Active Extension strategy is to produce approximately 3% excess return versus the benchmark with a tracking error of 5%.
+Los Angeles Capital has been managing active extension strategies since 2006 with more than $1.1 billion* under management and a proven track record.
 The strategy is available to institutions in commingled form or separate account (subject to certain minimums on size and prime brokerage relationship).

 - S&P 500